Reduced-order modeling for Ablowitz-Ladik equation: Reduced-order modelling

 However, the computation in \eqref{goyal} needs $N$ for loops in which a matrix product is done.
-This drawback can be overcome by the use of MULTIPROD \cite{leva08mmm} which handles multiple multiplications of the multi-dimensional arrays via virtual array expansion.
+This drawback can be overcome in a computationally efficient way by the use of MULTIPROD \cite{leva08mmm}.
 More clearly, by the properties of Kronecker product, the $i$th row of the matrix $\widehat{G}$ in \eqref{goyal} is given equivalently by

 For each $i=1,\ldots,N$, all the operations in \eqref{goyal2} can be done at once by MULTIPROD as follows: we reshape the two-dimensional array (matrix) $\Psi\in \mathbb{R}^{N\times N_d}$ as a three-dimensional array $\widetilde{\Psi} \in \mathbb{R}^{N\times 1 \times N_d}$, and then we compute MULTIPROD of $(V_qV_q^TDV_q)\in \mathbb{R}^{N\times N_r \times 1}$ and $\widetilde{\Psi}\in \mathbb{R}^{N\times 1 \times N_d}$ in $2$nd and $3$th dimensions, which results in the three-dimensional array